apoorvsgaur/codepath-tip-calculator/README.md

-# Pre-work - Happy Tipper
+# Happy Tipper

 Happy Tipper is a tip calculator application for iOS.

 Submitted by: Apoorv Gaur

-Time spent: 4 hours spent in total

 ## User Stories

-The following **required** functionality is complete:
+The following functionality is complete:
 * [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 ## Video Walkthrough